 Dog bites actually account for over a third of all homeowner’s insurance claims, according to the Insurance Information Institute (III).
-In 2016, there were about 18,123 claims, nationwide, for dog bite injuries.
 This means you can rest assured that, at the very least, homeowner’s insurance should pay for some of your injuries if you are bitten by someone else’s dog on their property.
 However, just because insurance covers the situation does not mean you will be covered in every case.

 First, the homeowner must have insurance in the first place.
 Sometimes, homeowners may allow their insurance to lapse because of non-payment or other reasons.
 Alternatively, they may rent their house or apartment and do not carry renters’ insurance.
 Second, the bite must actually occur on their property.
 If someone’s dog bites you off their property, on the street, or at another person’s house (or your house), insurance might not cover it.
 In this case, you may need to resort to other forms of compensation.

 If insurance will not cover injuries or does not cover enough of the compensation, you might need to sue the dog owner in court.
 While insurance may compensate medical expenses and some of your wages if you were unable to work while recovering from your injuries, it may not cover enough.
 One of the largest parts of damages is usually compensation for pain and suffering.
 These damages are separate from compensation for medical bills and are based on your personal experience of your pain and the mental suffering associated with injury.
 These damages might only be recoverable through a lawsuit.

 If the injury did not occur in a place or a way that insurance covers, you might have no way of seeking recovery except to take the dog owner to court.
 If the dog injured you on your own property or on the street, suing the owner might be your best chance for compensation.
 Alternatively, if the dog was ordered to attack you, insurance might not cover an intentional injury.